ahmadnazir/scribbles/source/2022/08/08/ades-vs-qes.rst

 So, a xmldsig or cms signature must have at least the following:

-- signed value
+- Signed value (encrypted hash)
-- public key certificate
+- Public key certificate
 - Optionally, additional certificates (certificate chain) going all the way to the root certificate

 This is what AdES contains and it works well if the signature is required for